Saturday, January 2, 2021

 Also, safely ensconced in a government job, I found myself free to use my annual leave to travel the world - to 83 different countries, as far afield as Greenland, Madagascar, and Easter Island (twice).
 I have walked among gorillas, hunted with pygmies, and stood, barefoot and shivering, in the Yukon rapt in gaze at the northern lights.
 I have been places millionaires never visit.

 Then, in 2000, everything changed.
-To the complete surprise of everyone who knew me, I got married - to Esther Philippi, a pastor's daughter 8 years my junior, born and bred in New Guinea - and lived happily ever after.
+To the complete surprise of everyone who knew me, I got married - to Esther Philippi, a pastor's daughter 8 years my junior, born and bred in New Guinea - and have lived happily ever after.

 Life has not turned out as I planned it - whose does? - but it has turned out well.
 I now live in retirement, with leisure, affluence, health, memories, and someone I love.
 In this life, a man is blessed if he can achieve any combination of the above.
 To modify the words of King David: